 Judges will consider many different aspects of your relationship when deciding whether you have a common law marriage.
 Learn how these informal marriages work, where and when they're legal, and how to prove or disprove that you're in a common law marriage.

-Learn what living together contracts are, who needs one, and what to include.
+Learn what cohabitation agreements are, who needs one, the legal requirements for an enforceable cohabitation contract, and what it should include.

 What if you and your spouse need to live apart but aren't ready to go through the formal divorce process.
 Is there an agreement you can draft with your soon-to-be-ex that will help cement how you will handle financial matters and children during your separation?